-Stella spoke at several events and got interviewed in various magazines and blogs.
+Stella spoke at several events and got interviewed in various magazines, blogs and podcasts.

 Stella Romana Airoldi | Making an Impact in the World: Creating a Social Business.
 Stella is one of those people who seem to have been everywhere already.
 And it’s probably true!
 In 2008 she decided to travel around the world by herself for about eight months.
 Wherever she went, she felt like she was confronted with poverty and injustice.
 Long story short: she got her Master’s in Public International Law and became a board member of SIFE Leiden, where she learned that the best way to help people out of poverty is by making sure that they can provide for themselves.
 Soon after she founded 22STARS in Uganda, a business based in Kampala, in which women make jewelry from recycled paper.
 With the project, she enables children to attend school.
 In her talk, Stella will tell you just how difficult it can be working in different cultures and especially with war victims without academic education, how to deal with obstacles at the start, how finding the right community will help you forward.